ken-power/SensorFusionND-3D-Object-Tracking/README.md

 };
 ```

-The confiuration shown above means that the image windows are not displayed when running the program.
+The configuration shown above means that the image windows are not displayed when running the program.
 This allows a set of experiments to run quickly without needing any human intervention.
 If you want to see the images during an experiment run, then set the `displayImageWindows` variable to `true`:
 ```c++
 struct Experiment
 {